-The following alert has been issued by the Parks and Wildlife Service at the Department of Biodiversity, Conservation and Attractions.
+The following alert has been issued by the Department of Fire and Emergency Services (DFES).

 ROAD CLOSURES AND CONDITIONS:

-Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au OR SHIRE OF MANJIMUP.
+Road information may also be available by calling Main Roads WA on 138 138 or visiting www.mainroads.wa.gov.au or your local Shire.

 KEEP UP TO DATE: